ray-project/ray/doc/source/ray-metrics.rst

 .. literalinclude:: ../examples/doc_code/metrics_example.py
    :language: python

+While the script is running, the metrics will be exported to ``localhost:8080`` (this is the endpoint that Prometheus would be configured to scrape).
-If you run this script, then go to ``localhost:8080`` in the browser, you should see the following output:
+If you open this in the browser, you should see the following output:

 .. code-block:: none